 Invest more in customer insights, break down silos and find metrics most closely linked to success.

 For brands that are in the B2B market, customer experience is an increasingly important source of growth and relevance.
-It supports customer acquisition and retention, enhances customer lifetime value, lowers cost to serve, and provides a north star to for internal stakeholders to rally around.
+It supports customer acquisition and retention, enhances customer lifetime value, lowers the cost to serve, and provides a north star for internal stakeholders to rally around.

 Designing and activating a great customer experience is challenging, particularly in a B2B context.
 Business customer expectations for great experiences are often defined by consumer brands and B2B companies are often not set up to evolve at the speed their customers expect.

 But challenging does not mean impossible.
 According to Brian Solis, principal analyst and futurist at Altimeter, “Re-invention isn’t only possible, it’s ready for the taking.
 The biggest challenge is simply seeing and doing things differently.”
 Working with B2B clients across industries, Prophet has identified three key actions B2B brands must take to design a transformative customer experience.